ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

    .. method:: GetPdfString(string text)

-      Make a PDF-compatible string: if the text contains code points *ord(c) > 255*, then it will be converted to UTF-16BE with BOM as a hexadecimal character string enclosed in "<>" brackets like *<feff...>*.
+      Make a PDF-compatible string: if the text contains code points *Convert.ToInt32(c) > 255*, then it will be converted to UTF-16BE with BOM as a hexadecimal character string enclosed in "<>" brackets like *<feff...>*.
 Otherwise, it will return the string enclosed in (round) brackets, replacing any characters outside the ASCII range with some special code.
 Also, every "(", ")" or backslash is escaped with a backslash.

-      :arg str text: the object to convert
+      :arg string text: the object to convert

       :rtype: string
       :returns: PDF-compatible string enclosed in either *()* or *<>*.